 Prior to joining Coblentz, Alex worked at Oracle in Silicon Valley as its Senior Director for Tax Planning, and before that, he was a partner at K&L Gates in New York.

 Alex was a guest lecturer at Columbia University School of Law in New York where he presented on tax opinions, and an adjunct professor at Duquesne University in Pittsburgh where he taught courses on international business transactions and law for executives.
+He is admitted to practice law in California and New York.

 Alex earned his J.D. from the University of South Carolina School of Law and his B.A. from Kazan State University in Russia.